webmeshproj/webmesh-vdi/README.md

 RBAC is provided by a `VDIRole` CRD that behaves similar to a Kubernetes `ClusterRole`.
 These roles can restrict users to namespaces, desktop templates, and user/role management.
-It should not be possible for a user to make an API request that grants them more priviliges than they already have.
+It should not be possible for a user to make an API request that grants them more privileges than they already have.

 ## Screenshots